I’ve been learning SEO (search engine optimization) for a while.

-This blog is about 1 year and two months old.
+This blog is about one year and two months old.
 I could have written 50 blog posts in, say, six months.

-If I was learning SEO for 45 minutes every day, I should be in a better position knowledge-wise.
+If I was learning SEO for 45 minutes daily, I would be in a better position.

 But plans are easy to follow in your head and fantasies.
 Reality always has different ideas.

 What I can do now is to improve my commitment to the process.